amgno/amgno.github.io/readme.md

 • After deleting a project, and trying to open a existing one it gives an error <br>
 • Some lag on different browsers for the star background animation <br>
 • Fix the color of the page when loading it <br>
+• Smart way to dispaly date on project info <br>

 ## Done